 The Youth Select Committee (YSC) is a British Youth Council initiative, supported by the House of Commons, which takes evidence in public and has its proceedings televised and recorded in Hansard.

-The eleven committee members are aged 15-18 and include Members of the UK Youth Parliament, Youth Councillors, a Young Mayor, reserved seats and representatives from each of the devolved nations.
+The eleven committee members are aged 15-18 and include Members of the UK Youth Parliament, Youth Councillors and representatives from each of the devolved nations.
 The YSC receives induction training and mentoring from parliamentary Clerks and British Youth Council staff.

 Look at past inquiries